Blyth and Tyne Railway: Before the Blyth and Tyne Railway

+The harbour at Blyth was used for the onward transport by coastal shipping.

 Mining of the early Northumberland Coalfield was taking shape.
 In 1794 a colliery was commenced within a mile of Cowpen, which at once brought a large increase of population and trade.
-"An Act of Parliament was obtained, and Cowpen Quay was erected...
-[About 1812] when Plessy Colliery was discontinued, a railroad was made to connect Cowpen Colliery with Blyth, as we have it at the present time, and instead of the coal being shipped at Cowpen Quay it was sent to Blyth."

 The Plessy waggonway played a peripheral role in the Napoleonic Wars:

 One Sunday morning in the year 1811, the inhabitants [of Blyth] were thrown into a state of great excitement, by the startling news that five Frenchmen had been taken during the night, and were lodged in the guard-house.
 They were officers who had broken their parole at Edinburgh castle, and in making their way home had reached the neighbourhood of Blyth; when discovered they were resting by the side of Plessy wagon-way, beside the "shoulder of mutton" field.